ipekgultekin/KotlinProject/README.md

 # Kotlin Project Login Page
 This project is a part of my volunteer internship at Yazılım.xyz.
 The main objective was to create a basic authentication flow using Kotlin and Jetpack Compose.
-The application includes a Home Screen, a Login Page, and a Register Page.
+The application includes a Home Screen, a Login Page, a Register Page, and a Success Page.
 Below are the key features and details of the project.

 # Project Overview
 The KotlinProjectLoginPage is a simple yet effective demonstration of modern Android development practices using Kotlin and Jetpack Compose.
 The project primarily focuses on creating a smooth user authentication flow with a clean and responsive UI design.